evccedtech/canvas-csv-report/README.md

 `node report [TERM]`

 where TERM is a representation of the academic quarter you want to report on.
 This consists of a quarter abbreviation (W = Winter, S = Spring, SU = Summer, F = Fall) and a two-digit year.
-For example, Winter 2017 would be represented as 'W17'
+For example, Winter 2017 would be represented as 'W17'.

+Because a report potentially makes a very large number of calls to the Canvas API (depending on the number of courses in the specified academic term), it can take several minutes to generate a report.
+The report script will periodically provide an approximation of the time remaining.